G1OJS/SARK100-Firmware/pages/V02 overview.md

 ## Ideas for next version
 1. Add a VFO mode with variable output level
 2. Add calibration routine for power level meter
-3. Revert to capping R at mod Z before calculating X
-4. Display a brief message "Dizzling off"/"Dizzling on" when changing between the first two modes.
+3. Display a brief message "Dizzling off"/"Dizzling on" when changing between the first two modes.